ThKrypt/QualCoder/Other-information.md

 * Multi-language support - some work done on French and German

 * Add REFI-QDA open standard for import and export to other software.
+Some partly-tested work done with Codebook import and export.

 #  About the author